James Henry Emerton: Professional life

 He was active in various natural history organizations and became an important factor in furthering interest in local science.
 He began to travel more widely, visiting the West Indies in 1893 with Alexander Agassiz, going with Morse in 1902 to the Southern States, in 1905 to the Californian Mountains, in 1914 to the Canadian Rockies, in 1920 to the Hudson Bay Region.
 On these and numerous shorter trips he industriously collected spiders.

 He became much interested in a Federation of New England Natural History Societies, and this he considered as the most useful way of stimulating interest in Natural History.
 He was the Secretary and principal support of this society until his death.

 He always seemed to be in good health, and collected spiders only a few months before his death, December 5, 1931.

 Aside from being a naturalist he was an artist for the sake of art.
 He painted hundreds of water colors, often depicting the sea, the shore, or ships.
 For several seasons this was done at Ipswich, and in later years he went regularly in July to Gloucester for painting.
 He frequently exhibited before art societies, and lived for many years in an artist's studio apartment.

 His principal interest and work was on the taxonomy and distribution of the spiders of New England and Canada.
 His method of sifting leaves, moss and detritus brought to light great numbers of the smaller forms.
 At first he sent these to O. P. Cambridge in England, who described them; later he began his famous series of New England Spiders, publishing the Theridiidae in 1882.
 The plates in these papers were especially valuable; those in the second part (Epeiridae) containing some of his finest drawings.
 It is these illustrations that give the characteristic appearance of the parts which have given to Emerton much of his importance as an arachnologist.
-Cambridge, in reviewing Hentz's Spiders of the United States (Nature, 1876) refers to Emexton's two plates as follows:-"In point of accurate detail and artistic finish these figures are immeasurably in advance of those engraved from Hentz's drawings."
+Cambridge, in reviewing Hentz's Spiders of the United States (Nature, 1876) refers to Emerton's two plates as follows:-"In point of accurate detail and artistic finish these figures are immeasurably in advance of those engraved from Hentz's drawings."

 The series on New England spiders was followed by four supplements, two papers on Canadian spiders and numerous smaller articles, describing in all over 350 species, always with useful illustrations.
 No other writer has so thoroughly figured his species, old as well as new.
 In several papers he traced the distribution of certain northern spiders.
 Several of his early articles dealt with the habits of spiders and, even to the last, he loved to watch each autumn for the flying spiders.
 He gave to the Museum of Comparative Zoology the first set of the types of his descriptions.